 2. Compression Socks

 Compression socks are usually thin.
 They’re designed to stretch to a perfect fit on your feet to improve blood circulation.
 This keeps you warm while decreasing muscle fatigue.

 To maintain their tight fit, manufacturers make them mostly from synthetic materials, like polyester and nylon.
 There are some that may provide you with adequate wicking abilities.
 But if the weather is too cold, they may not be able to offer you the proper degree of warmth you need.

 These types of ski socks are the perfect choice for anyone who spends fairly large portions of their day outside in the snow.

 Outdoor ski socks are thick and soft on your skin to offer you the highest levels of warmth and comfort.
-They’re also made with material that has high wicking properties to keep moisture away from your skin and keep your toes dry.
-They usually reach only to your calves.
+They’re also made with material that has high-wicking properties to keep moisture away from your skin and keep your toes dry.
+They usually reach only your calves.

 4. Heated/Electric Socks

 If you feel that outdoor ski socks aren’t enough to keep you cozy and warm, then you should check out heated ski socks.
 These are also a great option if you have poor blood circulation.

 They come with built-in rechargeable lithium batteries that can last for several hours or up to an entire day, depending on the brand.
 The socks contain built-in side pockets with controllers to help you adjust the desired degree of warmth.